AresMUSH/aresmush/plugins/who/help/en/who.md

 ## Who Is Someone?

-The whois command lets you quickly look up a person's fullname and other info based on part of their full name, MU* character name, or callsign.
+The whois command lets you quickly look up a person's fullname and other info based on part of their full name, MU* character name or a nickname such as a callsign (if enabled).

 `whois <name>`